Reducing the Risk of Groundwater Contamination by Improving Household Wastewater Treatment

 Consider the following ways to minimize water use:

 - Bathing and clothes washing are next in order of water use.
-For bathing, consider such reduction options as installing low-flow or controlled-flow showerheads, which cleanse well with less water; taking shorter showers; and only using water to get wet, then soaping up without water running, then rinsing.
+For bathing, consider installing low-flow or controlled-flow showerheads; taking shorter showers; and only using water to get wet, then soaping up without water running, then rinsing.

 - For washing clothes, use a suds saver and run full loads.
 Front-loading washers use much less water.
 When running small loads, be sure to use the reduced-water level setting.